Advanced SQL: Window Functions, CTEs, Recursive...

-Most candidates think "advanced SQL" means memorizing obscure functions.
+Most candidates think 'advanced SQL' means memorizing obscure functions.
 Wrong.
 Advanced SQL means reading an EXPLAIN plan, knowing when RANK ties hurt you, and understanding why your LATERAL join is the only thing standing between a correlated subquery and a production outage.
-Interviewers don't test whether you've heard of window functions.
-They test whether you reach for ROW_NUMBER versus RANK without pausing, and whether you can explain the difference in one sentence.
+Interviewers do not test whether you have heard of window functions.
+They test whether you reach for the right one.

 21%